waynegramlich/Fab/docs/FabToolBits.md

 ### <a name="fabtoolbits----getbitpriority"></a>5.2 `FabDrillBit.`getBitPriority():

-FabDrillBit.getBitPriority(self, operation_kind: str, tracing: str = '') -> Union[float, NoneType]:
+FabDrillBit.getBitPriority(self, operation_kind: str, depth: float, tracing: str = '') -> Union[float, NoneType]:

 Return operation priority for a FabEndMillBit.
 Arguments:
 * *operation_kind* (str): The kind of operation (e.g. "pocket", "drill", etc.).
+* *depth* (str): Depth of drill operation.

 Returns:
 * (Optional[float]): The priority as a negative number, where more negative numbers have a higher priority.
+None is returned if there is bit does not support either the operation kind or depth.

 ## <a name="fabtoolbits--fabendmillbit"></a>6 Class FabEndMillBit: